gregecmaregec/gregecmaregec.github.io/_pages/showroom.md

 ---
 `hello world!`
 <br>
-enjoy a 200x200 game of life sim. reload the page to reload
+enjoy a 200x200 game of life simulation<br>
+reload the page to reload the game
 <br>
 <br>